-- Piecewise constant rates of change correspond to continuous, piecewise linear functions. - Given a function f(x) that provides the rate of change for another function A(x), the function A is called the accumulation function with rate f and the function f is called the rate of accumulation for A. We write f(x) = A'(x). - The change in an accumation function A(x) as x goes from x = a to x = b, calculated from A by A(b) A(a), is represented by a definite integral of its rate of accumulation,
+- Piecewise constant rates of change correspond to continuous, piecewise linear functions. - Given a function f(x) that provides the rate of change for another function A(x), the function A is called the accumulation function with rate f and the function f is called the rate of accumulation for f.
+We write f(x) = A'(x). - The change in an accumation function A(x) as x goes from x = a to x = b, calculated from A by A(b) A(a), is represented by a definite integral of its rate of accumulation,

-$$A(b) - A(a) = \int{a}^{b} f(x) \, dx.$$
+$$A(b) - A(a) = \int_a^b f(x) dx.$$